oldrobloxclients/RoSOX/README.md

 # RoSOX
-RoSOX is an Old Roblox Client, so you can play or not, bescause it is
+RoSOX is an Old Roblox Client, so you can play or not, bescause it is Undocumented